 Vinny Raniolo has been Frank Vignola's touring partner for 14 years.
-Vinny is in high in demand as a rhythm player, and a wonderful lead in his own write.
+Vinny is in high in demand as a rhythm player, and a wonderful lead in his own wright.
 He has played on a movie soundtrack for Woody Allen, and for the HBO series Boardwalk Empire.
 Vinny has collaborated on educational products with both Vignola and Stephan Grossman's Guitar Workshop.
 He has been featured on both Vignola's, and Tommy Emmanuel's latest recording releases, in addition to his own solo release, "Air Guitar."

 Frank Sole began playing guitar at just 8-years-old after listening to a family member's Chet Atkins record.
 He is an experienced performer and has been a dedicated teacher for the past 46 years.
 Frank has a B.A. from Rutgers in Classical Guitar and a K-12 teaching certification.
 He plays jazz, rock, and classical guitar, and is always striving to improve and learn something new.
 Frank's two main jazz teachers were saxophonist Fred Amend, of Cranford, NJ and guitarist Jeff Ciampa of Warwick, NY.

 Ryan Thorell is a master luthier and owner of Thorell Fine Guitars in West Logan, Utah.
 He built the guitar that Frank Vignola plays most and has also helped to develop a signature F.V. model guitar for Eastman.
 Ryan will be joining us with his partner Joanne for help regarding how to keep your guitar in the best of shape and they will also offer some light set-ups and suggestions for your guitar as time allows.